substack/tap-colorize/readme.markdown

 Colors can be a hex code starting with a `#`, an array of rgb `0-255` integers, or a [color name](https://www.npmjs.org/package/colornames).

+You can preface a color name with `'bright'`, `'dim'`. `'reverse'`, or `'underscore'`.
+Use an array for a color with a string prefix if you want to preface an rgb array color.

 # usage

 There is also a command-line program in this package.